-- Talk like a regular person.
+- Smile and be friendly.
+Talk like a regular person.
 Don't be a robot and read directly from the script.

 - If you’re tabling, don’t stand behind the table.
-Move around, be assertive and friendly and let everyone see how much you are enjoying this.
+Move around, be assertive and confident and let everyone see how much you are enjoying this.

 - Find your own pitch.
 Experiment and figure out what works best for you.

-- You don't have to tell them which candidate to vote for, just help them register to vote to they have the opportunity to make their voice heard when the time comes.
+- You shouldn’t tell them which candidate to vote for, just help them register to vote so they have the opportunity to make their voice heard when the time comes.

 - Registering voters is a positive way to celebrate civic engagement.

-- Always make the ask: "Are you registered to vote?"
-If you can, put the clipboard in their hand while you’re talking to them, so that they can look at the volunteer sign-up sheet and see what Swing Left is all about.
-You’ll be amazed at how many people start filling it out.
+- Always make the ask: "Are you registered to vote at your current address?"
+If you can, put the clipboard in their hand while you’re talking to them—you’ll be amazed at how many people start filling it out.

-- Don't backtrack.
+- Be confident and don't backtrack.
 Once you ask them to register, wait for their response.

 - "I’m already registered" is often an excuse.
 Ask follow up questions: